In this tutorial we’re looking at the COUNTIF and COUNTIFS Formulas, and we'll take a look at a couple of different applications for them.

-Note: I used a basic example to illustrate how to use the COUNTIF formula, but you could also achieve this count by builder using the subtotal tool in the Data tab.
+Note: I used a basic example to illustrate how to use COUNTIF, but you could also achieve this count by builder using the subtotal tool in the Data tab.

-The function wizard in Excel describes the COUNTIFS Formula as:
+The function wizard in Excel describes COUNTIFS as:

 =COUNTIFS(critera_range_1,criteria_1,criteria_range_2,criteria_2.....and so on if required)